zazukoians/docker-node-java/README.md

 # Node with Java 8 JRE Docker Image

-This image is built on the latest `node:10` image and installs Java 8 JRE as well.
-It is linked with the `node:10` image and should be updated everytime there is an update in there.
+This image is built on the latest `node:12-buster` image and installs Java 11 JRE (OpenJDK) as well.
+It is linked with the `node:12-buster` image and should be updated everytime there is an update in there.

-It simply adds Java 8 JRE from *jessie-backports* according to the description at [debian.org](https://wiki.debian.org/Java/).
+It simply adds Java 11 JRE.
 There is no override of any commands, everything should behave like the original `node` image.

 If you have any problems with this image please report issues on Github.
 Pull requests & suggestions are also welcome.